Skip to Content

 NSERC-USRA Application Process

-Natural Sciences and Engineering Research Council (NSERC) awards are open to all students in the natural sciences and engineering fields.
-Applications are particularly encouraged from Indigenous and Black student researchers.
-(Please click on the following link to determine CIHR project subject matter eligibility: Selecting the appropriate federal granting agency.)
+Subject Matter Eligibility: Natural Sciences and Engineering Research Council (NSERC) awards are open to all students in the natural sciences and engineering fields.
+(Consult: NSERC SUBJECT MATTER ELIGIBILITY)

-Number of Awards: 52 as outlined in the Undergraduate Student Research Awards allocations web page
+Number of Awards: 53 awards + 5 specifically for students identifying as Black=58 total.
+(Consult the Undergraduate Student Research Awards allocations web page)

 APPLICATION PROCESS and DEADLINE: